inemtsev/hugo_blog/content/posts/golang-microservices-gRPC-communication.md

 2) Starting the server on some IP

 First part looks like this.
 This method is very similar to the definition we defined in the proto file with a few extras.
-Take a look at the **generated go file** and find your GetBasketballPlayer method, this will show you the signature you will need to have, to satisfy the server:
+Take a look at the **generated go file** and find your GetBasketballPlayer method, this will show you the signature you will need to have, to satisfy the server definition:

 {{< highlight go>}}
     type server struct{}